cnerg/cnerg.github.com/community/manual/expectations.md

 increasingly responsible for independently defining these goals.
 During the academic semester, performing well in your courses is certainly important, but should not result in a complete lack of research productivity.

+Completing a graduate degree should be viewed as a full time professional job, with commensurate workload.
+While CNERG is committed to allowing everyone to maintain a healthy work-life balance, and graduate degrees are not awarded for effort alone, the more time spent on your academic and research tasks, the more quickly you should be able to graduate.

 ### Research Documentation